YTO - GVA

 • There are numerous lounges at Geneva Airport, including the Swissport Horizon Lounge, which is open to all travellers arriving in the airport, regardless of their airline or ticket class.
 Swissport Horizon Lounge is conveniently located away from the busy Departures area, and you can access it from any of the Arrivals terminals.

-Reviews of the top 5 airlines serving from Toronto to Geneva
+Reviews of the top 5 airlines flying from Toronto to Geneva

 See real verified KAYAK customer reviews for airlines flying from Toronto to Geneva.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.